Luscious LavenderFrankie Flowers & Bryce Wylde RSS April 1, 2014

 A Simple Remedy You Can Grow, Harvest, and Use Everyday

-The following is an excerpt from POWER PLANTS: Simple Home Remedies You Can Grow, published by HarperCollins Publishers Ltd; to be released April 2014
+The following is an excerpt from POWER PLANTS: Simple Home Remedies You Can Grow, published by HarperCollins Publishers Ltd; April 2014

 Native to the Mediterranean, lavender is well known for its sweet, penetrating aroma.
 Many soaps, perfumes, detergents, and cleaning agents contain lavender, and the association of lavender with cleanliness goes back some time.
 The Romans used lavender oils for bathing and scenting the air.
 Indeed, the Latin root lavare means “to wash.”
 Today lavender is probably best known for its use in aromatherapy.
 Its essential oil is extracted from the plant’s tiny purple flowers.